Healthy Cats – Friske katter

 Det er umulig å gi noen garanti for helsen til en katt hele livet.
 Ved å teste etter helseprogrammene og fokusere på lavere totalinnavl, håper vi å minimere risiko for våre kattunger, og å holde linjene friske framover.

 The Maine Coon is a natural breed of cats, and normally not more at risk for health issues than most cats.
 Breeding within a closed population, a cat breed, will however give breed specific problems.
-Serious Maine Coon breeders are still concerned by those health issues we find in the breed, and have developed health programmes to keep the breed healthy in the future as well.
+Serious Maine Coon breeders are still concerned by those health issues we find in the breed, and have developed health programmes to keep the breed healthy in the future.

 It is impossible to guarantee the health of a cat throughout his or her life.
 By testing according to the health programmes and focusing on lower inbreeding, we hope to have minimized risk of illness for our kittens, and to keep the lines healthy.

 The two most important genetic health issues for the Maine Coon breed are HCM and HD, and we follow the PawPeds health programmes for these.

 HCM is a heart disease that can be found in all cats, also housecats.
 We can DNA test for one important factor that can cause HCM, (A31P mutation in the MyBPC3 gene).
 Cats who have “double” of the affected gene (homozygous positive) have a very high risk of getting ill, and a slightly higher risk is also seen in those with one gene (heterozygous positive), but these cats will typically stay healthy until at least 4-5 years old and those who get ill might not be as seriously affected.

 Ultrasound screening (echocardiogram) of all breeding cats is strongly recommended, several times in the cat’s life.

 - Around 5-25 % of Maine Coons today carry a mutation that increases risk of getting HCM (HCM1-A31P)